2009 Mount Redoubt eruptive activity

 Alaska's Mount Redoubt volcano began erupting on March 22, 2009, and activity continued for several months.

-During the eruptions, which lasted for several months, reports found ash clouds reaching as high as 65000 ft above sea level.
+During the eruptions, reports found ash clouds reaching as high as 65000 ft above sea level.
 In response, the National Weather Service issued a series of ash fall advisories.
 The Mat-Su Valley, Anchorage, Valdez and large portions of the Kenai Peninsula all received coatings of tephra.
 The 2009 eruptions of Mount Redoubt represented the most seismic activity occurring on the mountain in twenty years.